MapleWorld/iChat/Phase4/IndividualReports.md

 ## Fangzhou Yu(FrancesYu)

-* My most significant individual contribution was implementation the administer can delete a thread and create a new category.
-Both of them parse the JSONObject to string and send to server and update the server side data.
-47feee433290f52080f76485e2e9d39f00734def, 3ffa8ad4aeeea6a5b5562d8fa4842c10eff00095.
+* My most significant individual contribution was implementation the administrator can delete a thread and create a new category.
+Both of them parse the JSONObject to string and send to server and update the server side data. [commit](https://github.com/csc301-fall2014/Proj-Evening-Team6-repo/commit/47feee433290f52080f76485e2e9d39f00734def), [commit](https://github.com/csc301-fall2014/Proj-Evening-Team6-repo/commit/3ffa8ad4aeeea6a5b5562d8fa4842c10eff00095).
 Also I implemented the subscribe to topic, when users view the threads they can choose to subscribe the related topics.
 * I have learned a lot from this project.
 The most important part is how to use server and send the HTTP request.
 Also how to use JDBC connect to the mySQL server.
 * My strength is I am a team player.
 Also I am a harder working person and I also happy to share my ideas to the team.
 I can finish the work that assigned on time, so I never doing changes in the last miniutes before the dealine.
 * I have committed some code without testing, which I should never do that.
 That gives my team member a hard time.
 Also I always make many typos.